Donnchadh MacRath: Death

 Donnchadh died some time between 1693 and 1704.
 Many local traditions grew up around his death by drowning in the river Chonaig, near Dorusduain: it is said that he was returning from a visit to the Chisholm to purchase the lands of Affric, and that the deeds to Affric were lost in the incident (conveniently or inconveniently, depending on one's point of view).

 Family and posterity

 Donnchadh married Janet, daughter of Alexander Macleod of Raasay.
 She was served heir with her sister Julia to the Raasay estates in 1688, but local resistance to the sisters' claims ultimately proved successful.
 (A surviving sasine records that Julia sold her rights to their cousin, another Alexander Macleod, in 1692.)
-A satirical West Coast ditty entitled Cailleach Liath Rasaidh (the greyhaired old woman of Raasay) is said to have been inspired by local chagrin over the surrender.
+A satirical West Coast ditty entitled Cailleach Liath Rasaidh ("The Greyhaired Hag of Raasay") is said to have been inspired by local chagrin over the surrender.

 Donnchadh and Janet had at least three sons and two daughters, including Donnchadh's heir Farquhar, who died in 1711.

+Through their mutual descent from Alasdair MacRae, 8th of Inverinate, North Carolina Loyalist war poet Iain mac Mhurchaidh, who is a highly important figure in 18th-century Scottish Gaelic literature, was the first cousin once removed of Donnchadh MacRath.